Middle School Teacher, StarLights Moderator, Summer Camp Enrichment Coordinator, Middle School Afterschool Coordinator, & Wilson Reading Specialist

-Sarah Bishop has been teaching at World Academy for eight years.
+Sarah has been teaching at World Academy for nine years.
 She graduated from The College of Saint Rose with a Bachelor’s Degree in English and Education, and from New York University with a Master’s Degree in Educational Theatre.
 Sarah currently holds a New Hampshire teaching credential in English.
-She is also Level One certified for teaching dyslexic students through the Wilson Reading System Program and is currently studying to be certified in Children's Mental Health Fundamentals from the Institute of Child Psychology.
+She is Level One certified for teaching dyslexic students through the Wilson Reading System Program and is also certified in Children's Mental Health Fundamentals from the Institute of Child Psychology.

 Miss Bishop has lived in various places including Virginia Beach and St. Martin, but now resides in Hollis with her family and munchkin tuxedo cat, Bella.
 She enjoys spending time with family and friends, cooking, writing play scripts and poetry, and competing in ballroom dance showcases.
 She is also always up for a great cup of coffee and a good book.
 Her philosophy of life is full of joyful gratitude!
 She is just one of the most optimistic people we know!!!